xplosionmind/tommi.space/content/jam/public/Installing Jitsi Meet.md

 ---
 date: 2020-03-21T01:00:00+01:00
-tags:
+tags: [outdated, geek/sysad]
-  - outdated
-  - geek/sysad
 description: This is a reference for installing Jitsi Meet from scratch on an Ubuntu server with no containers.
 Please note that **this guide is outdated**, and it is still published for archival purposes.
 ---
 {{ description }}

 <div class='blue box'>

-	Please refer to my <a href='Self-hosting%20logs.md' class=internal-link>self-hosting logs</a> for more context, and links to the updated practices I am following now.
+Please refer to my [Self-hosting logs](self-hosting%20logs.md) for more context, and links to the updated practices I am following now.

 </div>

 [installation guide](https://www.vultr.com/docs/install-jitsi-meet-on-ubuntu-20-04-lts 'Jitsi Meet installation guide - Vultr')